michaelx/Shaarli/doc/md/index.md

 ### Easy setup

 - Dead-simple installation: drop the files, open the page
-- Links are stored in a file (no database required, easy backup: simply copy the datastore file)
+- Shaares are stored in a file (no database required, easy backup: simply copy the datastore file)
-- Import and export links as Netscape bookmarks compatible with most Web browsers
+- Import and export Shaares as Netscape bookmarks compatible with most Web browsers
 - Customizable from [configuration](Shaarli-configuration) dialog/file and third-party [plugins and themes](Community-&-related-software)